How to Import Beauty Products into Japan: A Step-by-Step Guide

 Before importing cosmetics into Japan, you’ll need to ensure that they are allowed by Japanese law.
 Japan has strict regulations on cosmetics, including the use of certain ingredients, labeling requirements, and more.

-Note that you need one application each manufacturer.
+Note that you need one application for each manufacturer.
 You will need to apply for multiple cosmetics and personal care applications if you offer multiple products.
 You will provide information about the product, including its ingredients, labeling, usage instructions, and any warnings or precautions.

-Step 5: Submit the necessary documentation for product registration:
+Step 5: Submit the necessary documentation for product registration

 Send documents with the correct ingredient lists from the supplier or the manufacturer.
 The following ingredient analysis is mandatory for the safety of cosmetics or quasi-drugs.
 It is the same process for both, but the requirements and regulators may vary.